SilverLabUCL/PySilverLabNWB/README.rst

 and converts data from Labview format into NWB.
 It provides a few command-line utilities, as well as supporting access from other Python software.

+This work was funded by the National Institute of Neurological Disorders and Stroke of the National Institutes of Health under award number U01NS113273 (to Professor R. Angus Silver).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

+This work was funded by the Wellcome Trust (101445, 203048) and the National Institute of Neurological Disorders and Stroke of the National Institutes of Health under award number U01NS113273.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+These grants were awarded to Professor R. Angus Silver.

 Installation
 ============